Tree Crop

 Tending

-Thinning and pruning can have significant impact on the value of a tree crop at rotation age.
-TIMBERLANDS's experience with large-scale pruning and thinning operations ensures these operations are managed in a timely manner to produce high quality sawlogs without compromising the growth and quality of the tree crop.
+Silviculture can have significant impact on the value of a tree crop at rotation age.
+TIMBERLANDS' experience with large-scale pruning and thinning operations ensures these operations are managed in a timely manner to produce high quality sawlogs without compromising the growth and quality of the tree crop.
+Production thinning is undertaken with both a commercial and silviculture focus.

-Forest Health & BiosecurityAerial releasing to manage competing weeds
+Forest Health & BiosecurityAerial spraying of pinus radiata in Kaingaroa forest to manage competing weeds

-TIMBERLANDS will manage forest health, forest nutrition and biosecurity activities within your forest estate and develop a biosecurity programme to ensure all possible biosecurity threats are adequately assessed and monitored and that effective counter measures are implemented where required.
+TIMBERLANDS manages forest health, forest nutrition and biosecurity activities within the forest estate and develop a biosecurity programme to ensure all possible biosecurity threats are adequately assessed and monitored and that effective counter measures are implemented where required.

 Forest Mensuration